timabell/0x5.uk/_posts/2019-08-20-laptop-setup.md

 layout: post
 ---

 This is mostly for my benefit YMMV.
 Used for XPS13 and XPS15.
-Last run with Linux Mint Cinnamon 20.2 LTS.
+Last run with Linux Mint Cinnamon 22

 Things to go from blank machine to fully functioning work laptop.